prometheus-junkyard/mesos_exporter/README.md

 ### Modes
 mesos_exporter can operate in two modes: discovery and local.

-In local mode only the IP specified with the commandline flag -exporter.local-address will be queried and exported.
+In local mode only the IP specified with the commandline flag `-exporter.local-address` will be queried and exported.
 This mode is to facilitate having one exporter per Mesos slave.

-In discovery mode the Mesos slaves is discovered using the -exporter.discovery.master flag.
+In discovery mode the Mesos slaves are discovered using the `-exporter.discovery.master` flag.
 The exporter will fetch all slave metrics and export them.
-This mode let you have one exporter per Mesos cluster.
+This mode lets you have one exporter per Mesos cluster.

 ### Docker